Spirals-Team/docker-g5k/README.md

 docker run --net=weave -h foo.weave.local --name foo $(~/.docker/machine/weave-net dns-args) -td your-image:version
 ```
 Your containers can now communicate with each other using theirs short ('foo') or long ('foo.weave.local') name.
 The name used NEED to be the one given in parameter '-h'.
 The name of the container (parameter '--name') is not used by Weave.

-If you need to use the Weave Net script, it is located in '~/.docker/machine/weave-net'.